January 11, 2021

 …And if Salesman of the Month Ron has 13 more minutes to spare: Pink Floyd, “Shine On You Crazy Diamond” (Parts I-V).

-We’re talking about the time when record reviews and the critics who wrote them still mattered, as did the entire in-store experience.
-This was way before all 11-year-olds were given unlimited access to all the music, ever recorded.
+Record reviews mattered then.
+The critics who wrote them mattered.
+The entire in-store experience mattered.
+This was long before all 11-year-olds were handed unlimited access to all the music ever recorded.

-Back then you had to make an effort to find that friend who owned the albums and artists you wanted to hear.
-Otherwise, your only alternative was to roll the dice, and drop $7.99 of your lawn money on that 3.5-star album review you read in SPIN.
+You had to make an effort to find the friend who owned the albums you wanted to hear.
+Otherwise your only alternative was to roll the dice and drop $7.99 of your lawn money on a 3.5-star review you read in Rolling Stone

 At Playback I dug deep and purchased the awesome Pioneer SX-580, the glorious PL-516 turntable and a (loud) pair of Pioneer HPM-60s.